The World's End (film): Plot

-In The World's End, Andy confronts Gary and reveals his troubled marriage, while Gary admits a recent suicide attempt.
-Andy tries to stop Gary from drawing his final pint, but Gary clings to completing the Mile, as it is all he has left in his life.
+In The World's End, Andy confronts Gary and reveals that his wife has recently left him and taken their children; it also comes out that Gary was committed to a psychiatric hospital following a recent suicide attempt.
+Andy tries to stop Gary from drawing his final pint, but Gary clings to completing the Mile, because he has nothing else to live for.
+When Gary pulls the lever to pour a pint, the floor lowers into a hidden chamber.

-When Gary pulls the lever to pour himself a pint, the floor lowers into a hidden chamber.
-A disembodied alien entity, known as the Network, tells Gary and Andy that the Blank invasion is the first step to humanity joining a galactic community.
+The Network, a disembodied alien entity, tells Gary and Andy that Newton Haven is one of dozens of communities infiltrated by Blanks around the world and claims responsibility for leaps in human technology in the past twenty years, all this with the end goal of assimilating humanity into the galactic community.
 The Network offers Gary eternal youth if he becomes a Blank, but he refuses.
-Along with Andy and Steven, who has survived, Gary calls out the tyranny in the Network's plan and demands that humanity be left to its own devices.
+The Network admits that the vast majority of humans it has encountered have shown resistance, necessitating the creation of an unprecedented proportion of Blank replacements while the originals are killed and recycled as compost.
+Along with Andy and Steven, who has escaped, Gary calls out the tyranny in the Network's plan and demands that humanity be left to its own devices.
 The Network, exasperated, agrees to abandon the invasion.
 Sam rescues Gary, Andy, and Steven as the town is destroyed, but they are unable to outrun the pulse triggered by the departure of the Network, which deactivates Sam's car.

-Some time later, Andy relates that the pulse triggered a worldwide blackout that destroyed all electrical power on Earth, sending humanity back to the Dark Ages.
-The remaining Blanks reactivated a few weeks later and, although they are now independent from the Network, they are mistrusted and shunned by most of the surviving humans.
-Andy's marriage has recovered, Steven is in a relationship with Sam, and the simulant versions of Peter and Oliver have picked up where their human versions left off.
+The pulse triggers a worldwide blackout that destroys all electrical power on Earth, sending humanity back to the Dark Ages.
+The remaining Blanks reactivate a few weeks later and, although they are now independent from the Network, they are mistrusted and shunned by most of the surviving humans.
+Andy's marriage recovers, Steven begins a relationship with Sam, and the Blank versions of Peter and Oliver pick up where their human versions left off.
 In the ruins of Newton Haven, the now-sober Gary enters a pub with the Blank versions of his younger friends and orders water.
 When the bartender refuses to serve Blanks, Gary leads his friends into a brawl with Gary declaring himself the king.

-Cast
+Production

 Nick Frost, Rosamund Pike and Simon Pegg at the film's premiere at Leicester Square in 2013.